 - Add your video to a relevant category

 - Include subtitles and closed captions in your videos

 Pro-tip: want to learn more?
-Check out our YouTube SEO video to find out how to boost rankings.
+Check out our YouTube SEO post to find out how to boost rankings.

 YouTube End Screens & Cards